 Forest Hills has a candidate for Mayor, William Gretsch, of Shorthill Road, a junior in Newtown High School.
 William was a member of the first graduating class of Public School 3.
-He has always been public minded and is dependable. friends in Forest Hills may vote for him by sending to ten cents for each vote which they wish to cast.
-The votes closes at noon, May 3.
+He has always been public minded and is dependable.
+His friends in Forest Hills may vote for him by sending to him ten cents for each vote which they wish to cast.
+The voting closes at noon, May 3.

 The boy receiving the highest number of votes will be declared Mayor.
-The second boy will be President of the Boar of Alderman and so on.
-Every boy receiving 25,000 votes accompany the boys' administration on a pilgrimage to Mozzcello, where they will be the guests of the Governor of Virginia stopping in Philadelphia and also in Washington, where the will be received by the President of the United States.
+The second boy will be President of the Board of Alderman and so on.
+Every boy receiving 25,000 votes will accompany the boys' administration on a pilgrimage to Monticello, where they will be the guests of the Governor of Virginia, stopping in Philadelphia and also in Washington, where they will be received by the President of the United States. will be received by the President of the United States.